 Let's learn from the mistakes of the past

-Unless the current ban in China on wildlife markets is permanent and enforced, and this example is followed globally, it will become a mere PR exercise and will not prevent further outbreaks.
+Unless the current ban in China on commercial wildlife markets is permanent and enforced, and this example is followed globally, it will become a mere PR exercise and will not prevent further outbreaks.

-China has huge wildlife markets, with the legal side of the trade, the ‘wildlife farming’ industry worth around US$57 billion annually.
+China has huge commercial wildlife markets, with the legal side of the trade, the ‘wildlife farming’ industry worth around US$57 billion annually.
 This trade, which is already the source of barbaric cruelty, often provides a front for the illegal trade, and a place to launder illegally caught wildlife.

 It is also crucial that along with consumption of animals – which is what the temporary ban covers – any legislation must include animal parts procured for traditional Chinese medicine.